Mostly Resilient

 Upholsterers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Upholstery is labeled "Mostly Resilient" because the hands-on, sensory skills at the heart of this craft — like judging fabric tension, stuffing cushions to feel just right, and attaching trim with precision — are genuinely difficult for robots to replicate, and the industry knows it.
-While automation is slowly making its way into upholstery factories, it's being designed to handle the repetitive, physically demanding steps so that skilled workers can focus on the artisan judgment that actually makes the difference.
+Upholstery is labeled "Mostly Resilient" because the hands-on, tactile skills at the heart of this craft (like judging fabric tension, stuffing cushions to feel just right, and attaching trim with precision) are genuinely difficult for robots to replicate, and even the latest AI-powered systems are still struggling to match human dexterity and pressure control.
+Where automation is showing up, it's mostly taking over the repetitive or physically demanding steps, like cutting fabric or moving materials, so that skilled workers can focus on the creative and judgment-heavy parts of the job.

 Read full analysis